Frequently Asked Questions

 Here you can read more about the collection, get arranged information and get more out of your visit.
 You can read about the objects and exhibitions before, during or after the visit.
 It is free and requires no login or registration.

-4 tips for those who come here with children:
+Tips for those of you coming here with children:

-2: We are always open in the Workshop room at weekends and school holidays.
-Here there are things to draw in all colours, tasks and lots of space to move freely.
+• We are always open in the workshop room on weekends and school holidays.
+There are drawing materials in all colors, tasks, and plenty of space to move around freely.
 This is always a free offer.

-3: There are many events and activities for children at the museum, read more here: Children and young people - Drammens Museum
+• There are many events and activities for children at the museum, you can find all the events in our calendar.

-4: Go hunting in the collection.
-Look at Dale Chihuly - Chandelier in the stairwell, what does it look like?
-Look at the old playhouse in Glimmer og Gavn, what was it like to play with porcelain dolls?
-And look at the picture of Hans Heyerdal in the Permanent Gallery.
-Can you find the girl holding a bowl of strawberries?
-Do you see her eyes following you as you move around?
-How is it going?
+• Go hunting in the collection.
+Watch Dale Chihuly – Chandelier in the stairwell, what does it look like?
+Look at the old playhouse in Glitter and Benefit, what was it like playing with porcelain dolls?

-- All schoolchildren in Drammen municipality visit the Museum via Den Kulturelle Skolesekken.
-Perhaps the child you have with you is already well known here, and can tell you something?
+All schoolchildren in Drammen municipality visit the museum via The Cultural SchoolbagMaybe the child you have with you is already well-known here and can tell you something?

 AVAILABILITY